udc-crypto/udc/README.md

-Universal Digital Coin is a peer-to-peer Internet currency and an open source, global payment network.
+Universal Digital Coin is a peer-to-peer Internet currency that enables instant, near-zero cost payments to anyone in the world.
+Universal Digital Coin is an open source, global payment network that is fully decentralized without any central authorities.
+Mathematics secures the network and empowers individuals to control their own finances.

 UniversalDigitalCoin development tree.